-In this ninth edition, we flag and provide comment on anticipated employment law developments during the first to third quarters of 2015 and highlight some of the major legislative, consultative, policy and case law changes expected during the rest of the year.
+In this tenth edition, we flag and provide comment on anticipated employment law developments during the last quarter of 2015 and highlight some of the major legislative, consultative, policy and case law changes to look out for in 2016.

 This publication is a result of ongoing cross-border collaboration between 15 law firms across Asia with whose lawyers Mayer Brown JSM has had the pleasure of working with closely for many years.
 For a list of contributing lawyers and law firms, please see the contacts page.